MazamaScience/MazamaSpatialUtils/README.md

 Other datasets can be added following the same procedure.

-The ‘package internal standards’ are very simple.
-Every spatial dataset will have at least one of the following, consistently named columns of data:
+The 'package internal standards' are very simple.

+1) Every spatial dataset **must** contain the following columns:

- * `polygonID` – unique identifier associated with each polygon
+* polygonID -- unique identifier for each polygon
- * `countryCode` – ISO 3166-1 alpha-2
- * `stateCode` – ISO 3166-2 alpha-2
+* countryCode -- country at centroid of polygon (ISO 3166-1 alpha-2)

+2) Spatial datasets with timezone data **must** contain the following column:

- * `timezone` – Olson timezone
+* timezone -- Olson timezone

+3) Spatial datasets at scales smaller than the nation-state **should** contain the following column:

+* stateCode -- 'state' at centroid of polygon (ISO 3166-2 alpha-2)

-If another column contains this data, that column must be renamed or duplicated with the internally standardized name.
+If other columns contain these data, those columns must be renamed or duplicated with the internally standardized name.
 This simple level of consistency makes it possible to generate maps for any data that is ISO encoded.
 It also makes it possible to create functions that return the country, state or timezone associated with a set of locations.

 ## Installation